rrwen/py-examples/README.md

 Richard Wen (rwenite@gmail.com)

 A quick introduction to [Python](https://www.python.org/doc/essays/comparisons/) in Windows, which includes setting up python, using an IDE, and basic examples.
+* [Python](https://www.python.org/about/) is an open source and free programming language that is suitable for a wide variety of purposes
+* [Wing IDE 101](http://wingware.com/) is an integrated development environment (IDE) complete with an editor, debugger, and console to make writing Python code easier

 **Requirements**
 * [Python 2.7](https://www.python.org/downloads/)